20 Nov Master The Pallof Press Exercises

 The pallof press is a staple core and back strengthening exercise that you’ll find in many different settings.
-Whether it’s [P]Rehab, personal training sessions, group exercise classes, you name it, the pallof press is a common exercise for good reason.
+Whether it’s [P]rehab, personal training sessions, group exercise classes, you name it, the pallof press is a common exercise for good reason.
 In this article, you will learn the value and reasoning behind the pallof press as well as different pallof press exercises.

 What Is The Pallof Press?

 The pallof press is an anti-rotation exercise designed to work the muscles that influence trunk rotation.
-Specifically, the pallof press works local and global muscles in effort to limit any rotation of the spine.
+Specifically, the pallof press works local and global muscles in an effort to limit any rotation of the spine.
 Most people think of the core as your six-pack, but in reality, the deep core stabilizers are essential to having healthy, optimal movement!

 Take a look at the images above, did you know there were that many muscles in the trunk region?!
 You can also get an appreciation for the number of layers of muscle as well.
 So which ones are the local vs. global core muscles?
 How do they work with the pallof press?
 Great question, in the photos above, you can see some of the local muscles including the multifidus, rotator muscles, and transverse abdominis.
 Not pictured are the pelvic floor muscles and depending on who you ask the diaphragm.
-Local core muscles are typically defined as muscles that cover small distances/segments and attach to the spine.
-The global muscles are often referred to as the rectus abdominis, erector spinae group, obliques, and even the lats.
-Global core muscles are typically defined as muscles that still contribute to stabilizing and controlling spine motion, but cover larger distances/segments and do not directly attach to the spine.

 Master The Pallof Press and More Core Exercises With Our [P]Rehab Program